 How long on the road

-How long you are “on the road” encompasses a few factors; how long you will be physically traveling in order to reach your destination, how long will you be out of the hotel each day, and how much time will you be traveling all together?
+How long you are “on the road” encompasses a few factors; how long you will be physically travelling in order to reach your destination, how long will you be out of the hotel each day, and how much time will you be travelling all together?

 Know what your children are able to comfortably handle on a daily basis, as well as how long can they stay still in the car, train or airplane, before needing a break to stretch their legs.